brunoeducsantos/3D-Perception/README.md

 - Three target objects on the table

 - Dropboxes on either sides of the robot

-In addition, this project aims to label the perceived objects and pick them using PR2 robotic arms.
-After picking the object , it will be placed in the closest dropbox.

 # Project Setup
 For this setup, catkin_ws is the name of active ROS Workspace, if your workspace name is different, change the commands accordingly